AlanCoding/awx-1/requirements/README.md

 Make sure you have `patch, awk, python3, python2, python3-venv, python2-virtualenv, pip2, pip3` installed.

 If you are using the development container image, you need to run `dnf install libpq-devel libcurl-devel`.
 These packages are only installed temporarily in the Dockerfile.
+In other cases, you may need `dnf -y install gcc redhat-rpm-config python3-devel`.

 This script will: